datalab-industries/datalab-ansible-terraform/README.md

 #### Keeping things up to date

-To update the *datalab* version, you simply update the git submodule in `src/datalab`.
+To update the *datalab* version, you simply update the git submodule in `src/datalab` and rerun the playbook.
 This can be pinned to your fork and accomodate any custom changes you desire (though you may also need to test and maintain your own set of ansible rules and configuration for this).